 Compared to expensive drones which can cost hundreds of pounds, cheap ones tend not to have auto-hover, no automatic flying and only basic stabilisation from an on-board gyroscope.
 This means they're harder to fly, but there are exceptions, such as the Ryze Tello.
-Another exception is the Micro Drone 4.0, which is set to go on sale in October / November 2019.
+Another exception is the Micro Drone 4.0.
 You can find more details on the Micro Drone 4.0 Indiegogo page (but note that you cannot 'buy' one there - paying for a Park is simply adding to the crowdfunding project and doesn't guarantee you will receive one).

 Cheap drones are a lot of fun, but flying time is limited to a few minutes, so budget for a few extra batteries.
 In most cases these are usually cheap and readily available.
 Just make sure you get the correct type.
 Watch out for those whose batteries cannot be removed as you'll have to charge them for around 45 minutes after each five-minute flight.